Studying for a DPhil or MSc by Research in Physiology, Anatomy and Genetics

 DPAG has an international reputation in key areas of biomedical research as illustrated in the Research Themes.
 It is the largest pre-clinical department in the University of Oxford and additionally holds a vast research grant income.

 Your research will be conducted at Oxford under the supervision of academic staff who are at the forefront of developments in your chosen research project area.
 You will explore your research subject area to new depths and have the opportunity to present your findings to members of the international scientific community with whom, one day, you may collaborate with.
-At the end of your study with us you will produce a doctoral thesis that represents a significant advance in the field.
-You will have become a world expert in your research area, and you will have demonstrated that you are an original and creative thinker capable of independent scientific work at a very high level.
+At the end of your study with us it is hoped you can produce a doctoral thesis and have demonstrated that you are an original and creative thinker capable of independent scientific work.